• 🛡️ Specialist Risk & Underwriting

 Can I claim on my personal insurance more than once?

-Does making a claim mean my policy is automatically cancelled?
+Does making a claim automatically cancel my cover?

 Sources & Further Reading